- Printed on Fine Art Paper, 100% cotton and acid and OBA free

 16" x 24": 50 editions

 30" x 45": 30 editions

 40" x 60": 15 editions

 Nature gives me space for contemplation, a place to think and feel and become a part of another world and its rhythms.
-My thoughts and feelings float by uncontrolled and free where I can go within myself , a space true and real.
+My thoughts and feelings float uncontrolled and free where I can go within myself, a space true and real.

 This series of 23 works with OTW is called “Deep into the Call of All” and from a line in a poem by John O’Donohue.
 The titles of the works are from words or phrases in the same poem "For the Artist at the Start of the Day”.
 We are ALL artists for our days on earth, and we can each choose to understand ourselves on a deeper level and the world around us in order to engage in a better future for all on this planet.
 We just need to take the time to do the work.

-Kate graduated in 2019 from OCADU and work in the East end of Toronto by Lake Ontario.
+Kate graduated in 2019 from OCADU and works in the East end of Toronto by Lake Ontario.

 She has exhibited in Toronto, Ottawa, New York and Miami and is represented by Alessandro Berni galleries in NYC.